 Make children a priority.
-Show and tell your children that you love them everyday.
+Show and tell your children that you love them every day.
 Let your children know you are happy to be with them.
-Give children the sense of security, belonging and support.
+Give children a sense of security, belonging, and support.
 Catch your children being good and give them lots of praise.